Monopavo/100-days-of-code/log.md

 **Today's Progress:** I explored the "clip-path:" property and touched up the responsiveness of my project pages a bit.
 Slow day, but I'm letting everything sink right in.

 **Reflections:** "clip-path:" is powerful, but finicky; especially "clip-path: polygon()"; you pretty much need to use a visual representation of the vertices in order to use it effectively, such as a premade .svg image or a generator like Clippy.
 From browsing around, I saw that "Canvas API" is the preferred method for drawing shapes, but it requires JavaScript.
 I suppose in terms of pure CSS, "clip-path" is the best option for complex shapes.
-It already feels like I'm close to learning all I need to learn for intermediate / advanced CSS, so I'm going to begin React next week.
+It already feels like I'm close to learning all I need to know for intermediate/advanced CSS, so I'm going to begin React next week.

 **Link(s) to work:** https://tinyurl.com/monoday4